Feng Shui Basics

 Start at the front entry

-A clear approach, readable house number, smoother door, and better lighting usually do more for luck than a charm hidden inside the home.
+A clear approach, readable house number, smoother door, and better lighting do more for luck than a charm hidden inside the home.

 2